dcts/radix.meme/README.md

 Instantly launch your coin with unlimited liquidity using a dynamic bonding curve.

 <img width="1339" alt="Bildschirmfoto 2024-09-26 um 21 17 34" src="https://github.com/user-attachments/assets/55da515f-ceff-4de1-8a95-484cbe8961c4">

+# Testing Setup

+You can add vitest test filtes simply by placing a file with the ending `.test.ts` or `.test.tsx` anywhere in the project.